thib-wien/scripts-localnetworkandexplorer/README.md

 `./stop` will stop Kurtosis and Docker.
 The user can choose between 4 different strengths :
 Level 1 is what the wiki says (_docker compose down && kurtosis engine stop_).
 The other levels force the removal of dockers, enclaves, services, caches...
 What is done depends on the strength level.
-I do not recommend level 4 unless you are desperate as I have been because the other levels failed.
+I do not recommend level 4, use it only if the other levels failed.
-Level 5 is not implemented because it is dangerous: throw the computer into fire.
+Level 5 has to be executed manually (not implemented): throw the computer into fire.

 `./start` will start the local network and the explorer, following the instructions of the wiki.
 To do things properly, it calls first _stop_ (where the user needs a strength of 1 usually)